 PHI

-The PHI function in Excel returns the value of the Gaussian function (also known as the standard normal cumulative distribution function) for a specified value.
-This function is commonly used in statistics and probability calculations, particularly in analyzing data sets and determining probabilities in normal distributions.
+The PHI function in Excel returns the value of the Gaussian function for a specified value.
+It is used in statistics and probability calculations to analyze data sets and determine probabilities in normal distributions.

 Syntax 🔗